kean/Nuke/README.md

 ### SwiftUI

-[`FetchImage`](https://gist.github.com/kean/c40df0a9fef31c377757882ac30296dc) (preview) makes it easy to download images using Nuke and display them in SwiftUI apps.
+[`FetchImage`](https://gist.github.com/kean/c40df0a9fef31c377757882ac30296dc) makes it easy to download images using Nuke and display them in SwiftUI apps.
 For more info, see the [introductory post](https://kean.github.io/post/introducing-fetch-image).

+> **Note**: This is an API preview, it might change in the future.

 ```swift
 public struct ImageView: View {